 While that clock was curing, I began work on the second one.
 First, I filled in the holes with wood filler and then sanded it smooth.
 For this repurposed wall clock, I wanted to do a fun color with a rustic feel.
 I had some red milk paint left over from my antique desk makeover (a must see).
 I mixed up a batch and applied two coats of paint.

 After letting the two coats cure, I added another clock face with hand-painted details as well.

 Are you ready to see my dynamic duo ready for their new life?
 I am!!

 First, I’ll show you the one I sanded down.
 I went with a modern farmhouse feel with a simple, fresh feel.

-Both clock were made complete with these clockwork sets I got HERE.
+Both clock were made complete with clockwork sets.
 One I left black, while the other I painted white.
 You’ll see it in a minute.

 The second clock that got the red milk paint, really came out cute too.

 I must say both clocks were fun, and both are my favorite.
 I can’t choose!
 Can you?

 If you’d like to purchase these items, you can find both clocks (SOLD), the harp shelf, and coat rack available in my online shop.
 I’m always adding new items, so be sure to stop by and see.

 Do pin and share my upcycled wall clock set to inspire others to see the potential in the unwanted finds – especially if it’s wood!
 DIY fun awaits!